Prepare these gooey, moist vegan brownies by the Hairy Bikers in just 10 minutes.

 Recipe from The Hairy Bikers’ Veggie Feasts, available to buy now (Seven Dials, £11)

-Top tip for making Hairy Bikers’ dairy-free vegan brownies
+Top tips for making vegan brownies